-In addition, when the client submits an old bill and then withdraws his application, the old bill may be used again if he reapplies.

-- Health insurance premiums, including Medicare or the enrollment fee for a Medicare-approved discount drug card - Medicare co-insurance, deductibles and enrollment fees - Necessary medical or remedial care expenses.
-This includes, but is not limited to: - Office visits to a physician - Hospital services, inpatient and outpatient - Emergency room services - Prescriptions: Prescription drugs purchased with the Medicare-approved discount drug card and those covered by the \$600 per year Transitional Assistance credit are not considered reimbursed by a 3rd party.
-The amount used for spenddown is the cost of the prescription the individual would pay if he were not enrolled in the Medicare-approved discount drug program.
-This applies whether or not the individual receives the \$600 Transitional Assistance.
-If the Worker is unable to determine the actual pre-discount price of a prescription, the amount of \$48.17 per prescription is used.

-NOTE: This does not apply to prescriptions purchased with any other drug discount cards.

-- Over-the-counter drugs prescribed by a physician
+CHAPTER 10 WV INCOME MAINTENANCE MANUAL Income 10.22 In addition, when the client submits an old bill and withdraws his application, the old bill may be used ag he reapplies. - Health insurance premiums, including Medicare or enrollment fee for a Medicare-approved discount drug ca ain if the - Medicare co-insurance, deductibles and enrollment fees i Necessary medical or remedial care expenses. includes, but is not limited to: This Worker is unable to determine the actual pre-disc price of a prescription, the amount of \$48.17 prescription is used. those tance party. of the e not drug vidual f the count 7 per NOTE: This does not apply to prescrip purchased with any other drug discount cards. tions Over-the-counter drugs prescribed by a physician Eye examinations Eye glasses)

-- Eye examinations

-- Eye glasses

 - Dental services

 - Therapy prescribed by a physician

 - Chiropractic services

 - Prosthetic devices

 - Durable medical equipment prescribed by a physician

 - Rental of sickroom supplies

 - Cost of in-home care

 - Services of other licensed practitioners of the healing arts, i.e., podiatry.